How to Access Property Records in Michigan

 If you finance a mortgage, your lender will require that you purchase title insurance.
 It's essential for protecting you and the lender against title defects.
 Before closing, the title company or attorney handling it will run a full property title search, looking for any potential problems that could derail the sale.

-Values are an essential part of the equation, especially when investing or buying and selling property.
+Values are essential to the equation, especially when investing or buying and selling property.
 Depending on the market and location, property values can fluctuate widely.
 Other factors also impact property values.

-The average property value in Michigan is approximately $214,600, noting a growth of more than 1.5% since the previous year.
+The average property value in Michigan is approximately $214,600, up more than 1.5% from the previous year.
 Areas such as Birmingham, Pontiac, and Niles had the fastest-growing sales prices during this time.
 However, the median number of homes sold over the past year dropped by almost 15%.

 The following information may explain the higher property values in some areas of Michigan:

-- Location - The location of the property could increase its value.
+Location - The property's location could increase its value.
 For example, areas with easy access to transportation networks could demand higher values.

 Property records are public records and readily available to the general public.
 Anyone can request copies as long as they have the property address to look it up.
 You can find a lot of information online.